dhruvkp090/algorithmsAndDataStructures/README.md

 # Data Structures and Algorithms
-This repository contains all the Data Structures and Algorithms implemented from scratch in Python and possibly C++
+This repository contains all the Data Structures and Algorithms implemented from scratch in Python and possibly C++.